What is private mortgage insurance?

 You may also want to consider saving up the money to make a 20 percent down payment.
 When you pay 20 percent down, PMI is not required with a conventional loan.
 You may also receive a lower interest rate with a 20 percent down payment.

-You have a right to cancel your monthly mortgage insurance premium once you’ve accumulated a certain amount of equity.
+You may be able to cancel your monthly mortgage insurance premium once you’ve accumulated a certain amount of equity in your home.
 Learn more about your rights and ask lenders about their cancellation policies.

 Private mortgage insurance protects the lender – not you.
-If you fall behind on your payments, you can lose your home through foreclosure.
+If you fall behind on your payments, PMI will not protect you and you can lose your home through foreclosure.